 Table of Contents

 If you want a customizable policy with comprehensive coverage for cheap, FWD's Maid Insurance policies can be a great option.
 While offering some of the cheapest premiums on the market, FWD's Maid Insurance offers greater breadth of coverage compared to the competition.
 The policies are also easily customizable with a variety of optional add-ons like home contents cover and daily hospital allowance.
+This makes FWD's Maid Insurance one of the best options and cheapest maid insurance plans for customers in Singapore.

 |FWD Insurance Quick Facts|